-The Academy continues to show a rise in the number of participants at our gymnastics facility.
-At the moment, we have eight British Gymnastics qualified volunteer coaches.
-This figure should rise due to more volunteer helpers taking coaching qualifications.
-We continue to have two trained welfare officers and volunteer leaders who help at our recreational sessions.
-Our volunteer coaches, leaders and helpers have volunteered for a total in excess of 7000 hours during the year.
+The club is maintaining its number of participants at the gymnastics facility.
+At the moment, we have seven British Gymnastics qualified volunteer coaches.
+This figure has fallen from the previous year due to one of the coaches going to university.
+We have one trained welfare officer and seven volunteer leaders who help at our recreational sessions, competitions and displays.
+Our volunteer coaches, leaders and helpers have volunteered for a total in excess of 7500 hours during the year.

-The Academy still holds its GymMark status.
-Gaining GymMark accreditation means that our Academy is recognised by British Gymnastics and their partners as a safe, effective and child friendly Academy, providing a service in the community that children and young people, their parents/carers and others with a passion for Gymnastics can trust.
+The club still holds its GymMark status.
+Gaining GymMark accreditation means that our club is recognised by British Gymnastics and their partners as a safe, effective and child friendly club, providing a service in the community that children and young people, their parents/carers and others with a passion for Gymnastics can trust.

-The number of recreational classes has risen to eleven per week and we have increased the numbers of participants attending each class.
-We have also continued to run our pre-school classes during the day where parents/grandparents/carers can use it to meet others on a regular basis.
+The number of recreational classes continues to be eleven per week and we continue to run our pre-school classes during the day where parents/grandparents/carers can use it to meet others on a regular basis.
+Due to demand we have now increased the number of pre-school sessions to 6 per week.

-The Academy still holds its parents' weeks for displays, where parents and carers can view their children participating in their gymnastics sessions.
+The club still holds its parents' weeks for displays, where parents and carers can view their children participating in their gymnastics sessions.
 This gives the parents and carers an opportunity to see improvements in their children's performance and also to see how the club operates in normal sessions.

-Our volunteer coaches and helpers have attended the following courses to ensure their qualifications are valid and up to date.
+Our volunteer coaches and helpers have ensured their DBS and safeguarding qualifications are up to date as well as attending coaching and judging courses to ensure their qualifications are valid and up to date as well as improving their overall knowledge in the sport.